Conditional independence ideals with hidden variables: Proofs of main results

 We now study all four possible cases for $u \in \{1, 2\}$ and $\lv \I \rv \in \{ 1, 2\}$ depicted in Figure~\ref{fig:thm_Ollie_cases}.

-\textbf{Case 3 (i)} $u = 1$ and $\lv \I \rv = 1$.
+\textbf{Case 3.i.} $u = 1$ and $\lv \I \rv = 1$.
 We have $i_1 = j_1$, because $p_{i_1, j_1}$ divides the initial term of~$g_2$.
 Let $a := i_1 = j_1$ and $b := i_2 > a$.
 Since every element $j \in J$ belongs to a distinct column $C_r$ and the minor $g_1$ is taken from a single column $C_i$, we must have that $j_1, j_2$ are adjacent columns in $\tilde{P}$ (recall the ordering of the set $\MY$ of column indices defined in Section~\ref{sec:determ-hyper-ideals}).
 Thus, $j_2 = a+1$.
 Note that in this case $m = n$.
 The following identity can be deduced by expanding the determinants on the left hand side along the columns $a+1$ and $a$, respectively:

 We now check that rearranging the above equation gives a reduction of $S(g_1, g_2)$ to zero.
 First, the coefficients of $g_1$ and $g_2$ agree with those from the $S$-polynomial.
-Secondly, the initial terms of all other terms appearing in the expression are smaller than the cancelled leading terms in the $S$-polynomial.
+Second, the initial terms of all other terms appearing in the expression are smaller than the leading term of the $S$-polynomial.